Thin French Apple Tart for Two

 Step 2 – Grind the walnuts fine.
 Do this with a food processor, a knife or with a rolling pin.

-Step 5 – Peel the apples and slice them thinly.
-For this thin tart, I prefer to peel the apples, but keeping the peel on will work as well.
+Step 5 - Peel the apples and slice them thinly.
+For this thin tart, I prefer to peel the apples, but keeping the skin on will work as well.
 Place the slices in the pie form.
 You can do this in rows, in circles, each slice slightly overlapping the previous or create a pattern of your own.

 Allow the Thin French Apple Tart to cool completely and ENJOY!